cased/sandboxes/README.md

 ## Command Line Interface

-`sandboxes` includes a powerful CLI for running code in **any language** from your terminal.
-Execute TypeScript, Go, Rust, Python, or any other language in isolated sandboxes.
+`sandboxes` includes a CLI for running code in **any language** from your terminal.
+TypeScript, Go, Rust, Python, or any other language in isolated sandboxes.
-You can call the CLI from any language, or write a wrapper for it.
+Call the CLI from any language, or write a wrapper for it.

 ### Quick Start